cjthatcher/ACM-competition/README.md

  - Admin needs to be able to create questions
  - Event status is not being saved
  - Save creation date with event
- - feature: startdate, stopdate, duration
+ - feature: startdate, stopdate, duration.